scale-it/algo-builder/infrastructure/README.md

         make setup-master-account

+The command below will combine all the steps above(create network, start network, setup master account and show network status):

+    make setup-private-net

+To recreate the private net (stop the current instance, remove all data and re-setup):

+    make recreate-private-net

 ## Connecting to algob

 We can connect to an `algob` node either using `goal` command or REST. `goal` is only able to use a local node (need to have an access to the node data directory).
 So each use of `goal` will require specifying `--datadir` flag or `ALGORAND_DATA` environment variable.
 It's useful to define the former one (we are doing it in the Makefile):